-How do you deal with friends or family members who make offensive generalizations or outright racist comments?
+What would you do if a friend makes racist comments?
+How do you deal with friends or family members who make offensive generalizations or display outright racism?
 Today’s question deals with that exact issue, and it’s a tough one to answer.

 I’d love to know how to handle a delicate situation that has arisen with a few friends (primarily comments made on Facebook or overheard at school pickup) and with some family members in person.
 In a nutshell: how do I handle both overtly racist remarks, and the more subtle stereotyping that likely stems from ignorance more than anything, said by people close to me that I cannot carve out of my life?
 I am white, and the people making these statements are white as well, though we all live/work in diverse areas.

 Given the relationships I have with these people (especially in the case of family), they are unavoidably in my life for good, which aside from these kinds of comments, is otherwise not a bad thing.
 Ignoring these kinds of comments to avoid confrontation or an awkward situation doesn’t seem right.
 (I also don’t want to seem like I agree.)
 But it also does not seem like a good idea to have a full-blown discussion about the history of how we got to this point (i.e. Ferguson, Baltimore) and how I completely disagree with and am stunned by what the person on Facebook or person at a family dinner just said.

 Is there a middle ground that will make my position clear and perhaps educate my friends and family to be more open-minded?
 Maybe a one-liner that sets the record straight about my thoughts about what they just said?